6si/shipwright/README.md

 $ shipwright
 ```

 **NOTE: you can use any username you'd like while building locally.
-In the above example we use 'shipwright'.
-Nothing is published unless you include the `--publish` flag.
-For your own projects it's probably a good idea to substitute 'shipwright` in the above example with you (or your organization's) official docker hub username.**
+In the above example we use `shipwright`.
+Nothing is published unless you use the `push` command.
+For your own projects  substitue `shipwright` in the above example with you (or your organizations) official docker hub username or private respository.**

-**PRO TIP: if you build a lot, consider setting the `SW_NAMESPACE` environment variable to your username**

 Notice that if you run the `shipwright` a second time it will return immediatly without doing anything.
 Shipwright is smart enough to know nothing has changed.